 If you have a life threatening medical emergency, CALL 911.

 If you have a non-life threatening medical emergency after hours, call the office number.
+We are available 24 hours a day, 7 days a week.
 (During office hours the GPAM advice nurses will answer your concerns.)
 After hours you will be connected with our answering service.
 Most insurance companies have a toll-free advice line to offer non-emergency advice.
 The answering service has a list of after hour advice lines offered by the major insurance companies.
 The number can also be found on your insurance card.
 If you do not have access to the advice from one of the major insurance companies, the answering service will arrange for you to speak with a pediatric phone advice nurse from Children's Healthcare of Atlanta(CHOA).
 To do this, you will need to give the answering service a phone number where you can be reached.
 It may take up to one hour for the CHOA nurse to call you.
 If you feel unable to wait, you should take your child to the closest pediatric emergency room.
-You may be charged $15.00 for your after-hours call to the pediatrician on call.

 The pediatric advice nurses are very well trained to handle after hour emergency calls.
 If the CHOA nurse has any concerns about your child, he/she will arrange through our answering service to have the GPAM on call pediatrician paged.
 It may take up to one hour for the pediatrician to call you back.
 Again, if you feel unable to wait, then you should take your child to the closest pediatric emergency room.